The Luther Rose is a popular symbol for Lutheranism. Click on the image to learn more.

 We preach both law and gospel: the law shows us our sins, and the gospel shows us God's grace and forgiveness.
 We are saved by His grace through faith in Him.

-Luther came to understand that it is God who justifies by his grace; it is not an act of man.
-“He saved us through the washing of rebirth and renewal by the Holy Spirit, whom he poured out on us generously through Jesus Christ our Savior, so that, having been justified by his grace, we might become heirs having the hope of eternal life.”
+Luther came to understand that it is God who justifies us by His grace; it is not an act of man. “ we cannot seek God on our own because of our sinful nature; He comes down to us.
+He saved us through the washing of rebirth and renewal by the Holy Spirit, whom He poured out on us generously through Jesus Christ our Savior, so that, having been justified by His grace, we might become heirs having the hope of eternal life.”
 Titus 3:5-7 Other basic important themes also are seen through this emphasis.
 For instance, sanctification is experienced by grace.
 “For the grace of God that brings salvation has appeared to all men.
 It teaches us to say 'No' to ungodliness and worldly passions, and to live self controlled, upright and godly lives in this present age, while we wait for the blessed hope…” Titus 2:11-3 When speaking of faith Lutherans remember “God is the author of our faith.”
-(Hebrews 12:2) When speaking of good works Lutherans remember that they are to be done as an expression of Christ in us, not as a means for earning God's grace.
+(Hebrews 12:2) When speaking of good works, Lutherans remember that they are to be done as an expression of Christ in us, not as a means for earning God's grace.
 Lutheran preaching and teaching get constantly filtered through this lens of God’s grace.

 Learn about our history.
 Learn about Lutheran watchwords such as Grace Alone, Word Alone, and Faith Alone.
 Learn about the priesthood of all believers.
 Learn about Lutheran preaching of law and gospel.
 Learn why the gospel sets us free to serve our neighbor in a multitude of ways in God’s world without ever feeling like we are earning God’s love and favor by that service.
 Learn how God’s grace is powerfully experienced through God’s Word, in Holy Communion, and in baptism.
 Basic Lutheran confessions may be found in The Book of Concord (a large book which can be downloaded for free).

 There is much to learn about all this.
-But know first and foremost that we want for you what the whole Christian church wants for you, to experience Jesus’ love for you that redeems and sets you free to be people of God.
+But know first and foremost that we want for you what the whole Christian Church wants for you, to experience Jesus’ love for you that redeems and sets you free to be people of God.